woct0rdho/triton-windows/README.md

 ## Installation

 Triton accelerates your AI model by compiling things on your computer.
-It's not a simple package that just works with `pip install`, and you need to set up the compiler and the libraries used by it.
-This may be  unfamiliar for Windows users, and you can follow the instructions below.
+It's not a simple package that just works with `pip install`, and you need to install it in the correct environment.

 ### 1. GPU